-- Proposal No. 1-To elect three Class II directors to hold office until the 2022 Annual Meeting of Stockholders or until their successors are elected.
+- Proposal No. 1-To elect three Class III directors to hold office until the 2023 annual meeting of the Company's stockholders or until their successors are elected.
 The three nominees receiving the most "FOR" votes (from the votes of shares present in person or represented by proxy and entitled to vote on the election of directors) will be elected.
-Broker non-votes will not be counted towards the vote total for this proposal. - Proposal No. 2-To ratify the selection of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2019.
+Broker non-votes will not be counted towards the vote total for this proposal. - Proposal No. 2-To ratify the selection of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2020.
 "FOR" votes from the holders of a majority of the shares cast (excluding abstentions and broker non-votes) are required to approve this proposal.
-Because Proposal No. 2 is considered a "routine" matter, no broker non-votes are expected in connection with this proposal.
+Because Proposal No. 2 is considered a "routine" matter, no broker non-votes are expected in connection with this proposal. - Proposal No. 3-A non-binding, advisory resolution approving the compensation of the Company's named executive officers.
+"FOR" votes from the holders of a majority of the shares cast (excluding abstentions and broker non-votes) are required to approve this proposal.
+Broker non-votes will not be counted towards the vote total for this proposal.

-How can I find out the results of the voting at the 2019 Annual Meeting?
+How can I find out the results of the voting at the 2020 Annual Meeting?

-We will disclose final voting results in a Current Report on Form 8-K filed with the SEC within four business days after the 2019 Annual Meeting.
+We will disclose final voting results in a Current Report on Form 8-K filed with the SEC within four business days after the 2020 Annual Meeting.
 If final voting results are unavailable at that time, then we intend to file a Current Report on Form 8-K to disclose preliminary voting results and file an amended Current Report on Form 8-K within four business days after the date the final voting results are available.